Early Development & Learning Science

 Kelly M. Campbell is a recent Ph.D. in the Graduate School of Education at UC Berkeley, with advisors Professors Anne E. Cunningham and P. David Pearson.
 Previously, she worked in preschool education, as well as in art education at the De Young Museum in San Francisco.
 For her dissertation, she created a tool (EW-10) to assess early writing development in children ages 3-5, using data from Tools of the Mind.
 She is on the planning team for the new interdisciplinary major at UC Berkeley, Early Development & Learning Science.
 Currently, she works as a consultant with the Early Learning Lab in Oakland.

 Ron Dahl is a pediatrician and developmental scientist, committed to interdisciplinary team research to improve the lives of children and adolescents.
 His research includes basic studies of neurobiological and psychological development, clinical studies in pediatrics and child psychiatry, and consideration of the social, family, and cultural contexts that shape neurobehavioral development.
 He has published more than 200 scientific articles in these areas.
 He is currently serving as Director, Institute of Human Development UC Berkeley and Director, Center on the Developing Adolescent; Professor, Community Health and Human Development in the School of Public Health; and Professor, UC Berkeley-UCSF Joint Medical Program.
-He is a Founding Editor of the Journal Developmental Cognitive Neuroscience, and is currently serving as President of the Society for Research in Child Development.
+He is a Founding Editor of the Journal Developmental Cognitive Neuroscience, and is currently serving as Past-President of the Society for Research in Child Development.

 Alison Gopnik is a professor of Psychology and affiliate professor of Philosophy at UC Berkeley.
 She received her BA from McGill University and her PhD. from Oxford University.
 She is a world leader in the study of children’s learning and development.
 She is the author or coauthor of over 100 journal articles and several books including “Words, thoughts and theories,” “The Scientist in the Crib,” “The Philosophical Baby; What children’s minds tell us about love, truth and the meaning of life,” and “The Gardener and the Carpenter: What the new science of child development tells us about the relationship between parents and children.”
 She writes the “Mind and Matter” column for the Wall Street Journal, and has written widely about cognitive science and psychology for Science, The New York Times, The Atlantic, Scientific American, The Times Literary Supplement, The New York Review of Books, New Scientist and Slate.